Midou-Mni/July-Portfolio-backend/POSTMAN_TESTING.md

 3. Replace `project_id_here` with the ID of the project you created
 4. Send the request
 5. Verify you receive a 201 Created response with the review details
+6. Save the review ID for later use

 #### Get Reviews by Project